jenningsanderson/yurtski.com/pages/maps.md

 ### Installing the map on your Phone

+(Do this before you leave your house, once installed, you do not need to have cell service for the map to work)

 1. Download the app Avenza Maps from iTunes or Android app store

 2. <a target="_blank" href="assets/YurtSki_TrailMap.pdf">Open the map here</a>.

-3.
-Click the share box at the top scroll through the options until you see “Copy to Avenza Maps” Click “Copy to Avenza Maps”
-Map has now been copied to Avenza Maps!!!
-When you are located within the map a blue dot will show where you are!
-You do not need to have service for this to work
+3. Click on the share icon and choose "Copy to Avenza Maps"

+The map is now copied to Avenza Maps and when you're at the yurt the blue dot will show up on the map!